ishna/data-512-a2/README.md

 4. Code blocks and conceptualization of this repository has been inspired by the assignment: https://wiki.communitydata.science/Human_Centered_Data_Science_(Fall_2019)/Assignments#Scheduled_assignments

-## Libraries and APIs
+## Resources used

 This analysis was done using Python 3.6 running in a Jupyter Notebook.
+Documentation for Python can be found here: https://docs.python.org/3.5/
+Documentation for Jupyter Notebook can be found here: http://jupyter-notebook.readthedocs.io/en/latest/

 Python packages used were pandas, matplotlib.pyplot and ores.
 You can pip install ores in your local notebook environment (https://github.com/wikimedia/ores)

 Object Revision Evaluation Service (ORES) was used to obtain the article quality feature.
 The documentation for using this API can be found here: https://github.com/wikimedia/ores.